divikshrivastava/MeetScan/README.md

 ## 💬 Community

-Join our [Discord Community](https://discord.gg/yourlink) (Replace this with your community link) to collaborate with other contributors, share ideas, and get real-time support from the development team.
+Join our [Discord Community](https://discord.gg/rvZSbMQJ4y) to collaborate with other contributors, share ideas, and get real-time support from the development team.

 ---